MajidKhanBurki/Hand-Gesture-Based-Media-Control-VLC-Spotify/ReadMe.md

 - `spotify_controller.py`: Manages Spotify playback using gestures.
 - `main.py`: Orchestrates the gesture detection and controls either VLC or Spotify based on a command-line flag.
 - `media/`: Folder containing your `.mp3` files for VLC playback.
+- `utils/spotify_credentials.py`: contains the file where you should add your spotify credentials to connect to spotify

 ## Features